gregecmaregec/gregecmaregec.github.io/_pages/code.md

         this.x = x;
         this.y = y;
         this.size = Math.random() * 5 + 1;
+// you need to search for local minima by deriing as to minimize speed with the speed approach below
         this.speedX = (Math.random() * 3 - 1.5) * 0.60;
         this.speedY = (Math.random() * 3 - 1.5) * 0.60;
         this.color = `hsl(${Math.random() * 360}, 100%, 50%)`;